 - Attractive discounts for NPS subscribers or existing customers

-- Tax rebates* for the premiums paid
+- Tax benefits* on the premiums paid

-- Option for lump-sum payout on the diagnosis of critical illnesses or permanent disability is covered under the plan
+- Option for lump sum payout on the diagnosis of critical illnesses or permanent disability is covered under the plan

 - Options to get back the purchase price earlier in your lifetime